Tuesday, January 27, 2026

 Some independent news publications are long-established mastheads that have been the trusted source of news for their community for generations and are now in print and online.
 Some older independents now produce only digital editions.
 Other newer independents from the digital age have always been online only.

 Since its inception on 26 January 2021, Australian Rural & Regional News has been proud to showcase a vast array of stories contributed by our esteemed affiliates from across much of Australia.
-Over 2022 and into 2023, we have continued to broaden our reach with other publishers, journalists and commentators contributing to the platform.
+We have continued to broaden our reach with other publishers, journalists and commentators contributing to the platform.

 Australian Rural & Regional News also features relevant news and media releases from clubs, societies and organisations, companies and businesses, government bodies, local councils, and State and Federal Ministers and Members of Parliament.
 The source of these items is always indicated so that our readers can know whose words they are.